ADVERTISING

-Parliamentary group leader Beißwenger calls for immediate halt to the audit – support for the Chamber of Commerce’s position
+Parliamentary group leader Beißwenger demands an immediate halt to the audit – support for the Chamber of Industry and Commerce's position

-The FDP parliamentary group in Darmstadt strongly opposes the introduction of a municipal packaging tax.
-It thus supports the clear position of the Darmstadt Rhein Main Neckar Chamber of Industry and Commerce, which clearly opposed such a levy at its general assembly.
+The FDP parliamentary group in Darmstadt strongly rejects the introduction of a municipal packaging tax.
+It thus supports the clear position of the Darmstadt Rhine-Main-Neckar Chamber of Industry and Commerce, which explicitly opposed such a levy at its general assembly.

-“The packaging tax is a prime example of well-intentioned but poorly executed measures: It creates bureaucracy but does not solve the waste problem,” explained Sven Beißwenger, parliamentary group leader and financial policy spokesman for the FDP parliamentary group.
+“The packaging tax is a prime example of well-intentioned but poorly executed: it creates bureaucracy but does not solve the waste problem,” explained Sven Beißwenger, parliamentary group chairman and financial policy spokesperson of the FDP parliamentary group.

-According to Beißwenger, the city council's responses to a parliamentary question from his parliamentary group clearly show: There are no reliable figures on ecological effects, but there are concrete indications of high administrative costs, additional personnel requirements and bureaucratic burdens for companies.
+According to Beißwenger, the answers from the city council to a parliamentary inquiry from his faction clearly show: There are no reliable figures on ecological effects, but concrete indications of high administrative costs, additional staffing needs and bureaucratic burdens for companies.

-A look at Tübingen, where the tax has already been introduced, underscores the skepticism: disposable waste has barely decreased there.
-At the same time, there is a risk of competitive disadvantages for local businesses and a patchwork of different regulations.
+A look at Tübingen, where the tax has already been introduced, underscores the skepticism: Single-use waste has hardly decreased there.
+At the same time, competitive disadvantages for local businesses and a patchwork of different regulations are looming.

-“If the benefit remains hypothetical, but the cost is concrete and high, the packaging tax is not only economically questionable, but also politically untenable,” says Beißwenger.
+“If the benefit remains hypothetical, but the effort is concrete and high, the packaging tax is not only economically questionable, but also politically unacceptable,” said Beißwenger.

-The Liberals are calling on the city council to immediately end the ongoing review of the tax.
-Instead of imposing new burdens, the city should focus on a strategic overall concept for waste prevention – for example, through:
+The Liberals are calling on the city council to immediately end the ongoing review of the tax's introduction.
+Instead of imposing new burdens, the city should focus on a comprehensive strategic plan for waste reduction – for example, through:

 - targeted measures against littering in parks,